What fraud is

 - hearing services

-Health also funds activities through grants and other payments.
+We also fund activities through grants and other payments.

 Fraud against these activities may include: